First, Do No Harm: Healthcare Profiteering, Hospital Never Events, and Implications for Racial Equity

-In this webinar, leaders in health policy and hospital administration will help describe these harmful practices and highlight how mission-driven healthcare leaders and providers can support patients and counteract harmful financial practices, healthcare profiteering, and racial capitalism.
-They will spotlight examples of how vanguard health systems are working to prevent financial harm to patients as part of their health equity efforts.
-And they will draw connections between harmful financial practices and persistent inequities—and present ways to help leaders ensure that all hospitals “first, do no harm.”
+In this webinar, leaders in health policy and hospital administration described these harmful practices and highlighted how mission-driven healthcare leaders and providers can support patients and counteract harmful financial practices, healthcare profiteering, and racial capitalism.
+They spotlighted examples of how vanguard health systems are working to prevent financial harm to patients as part of their health equity efforts.
+And they drew connections between harmful financial practices and persistent inequities—and presented ways to help leaders ensure that all hospitals “first, do no harm.”

 - Rishi Manchanda, MD MPH, CEO, HealthBegins (host)

 - Dave Chokshi, MD, MSc, Physician at Bellevue Hospital, Senior Scholar at the CUNY School of Public Health and Health Policy, and former Health Commissioner of New York City